mui/material-ui/docs/src/pages/components/icons/icons.md

 ## `SvgIcon`

-If you need a custom SVG icon (not available in Material Icons) you should use `SvgIcon` wrapper.
+If you need a custom SVG icon (not available in Material Icons) you should use the `SvgIcon` wrapper.
 The `SvgIcon` component takes the SVG `path` element as its child and converts it to a React component that displays this SVG icon, and allows the icon to be styled and respond to mouse events.
 SVG elements should be scaled for a 24x24px viewport.